Finding a job

-Universal Jobmatch is a government-run database which allows you to search for full-time and part-time jobs in Britain and abroad.
+Find a Job is a government-run service which allows you to search for full-time and part-time jobs in the United Kingdom.

 As well as listing vacancies at the council, your local authority's website provides other information on employment support and local organisations that can help you:-